 - Let the fuses remain disconnected for about 10 minutes, then reinstall them properly.

 - Put the fuse box cover back on and test drive your vehicle.
-Drive around for a few minutes to see if check engine light comes back on.
+Drive around for a few minutes to see if the check engine light comes back on.
 If the light stays off, you should be good to go.

 - If the check engine light keeps coming back on, please consult with a certified auto technician for further troubleshooting.